usaid-mozambique/R-Training/Scripts/Session 3 - OHA Packages and Github/Introduction-to-OHA-Packages.md

 ```

 Now that we have all the filters we need, let’s get to grouping and
-summarizing\!
+summarizing!
 Notice, since I want to summarize across all the variables
 in the MSD that represent quarters, I will use
 `summarize(across(starts_with("qtr")))` as a series of heper functions.